-Interest income.
+Interest Income.
 Interest income reflects interest earned on our cash, cash equivalents and investment balances.

-Interest expense.
+Interest Expense.
 Interest expense consists of interest on our short and long-term obligations.

-Other income (expense), net.
+Other Income (Expense), Net.
 Other income (expense), net reflects foreign currency remeasurement adjustments and gains on the disposal of fixed assets.

-Provision for Income Taxes.
-We accrue a provision for domestic and foreign income tax at the applicable statutory rates adjusted for non-deductible expenses (including stock compensation), research and development tax credits and interest income from tax-exempt investments.
-We recognize interest and penalties related to unrecognized tax benefits in the provision for income taxes.
+Provision (Benefit) for Income Taxes.
+We accrue a provision (benefit) for domestic and foreign income tax at the applicable statutory rates adjusted for non-deductible expenses (including a portion of our stock compensation), research and development tax credits and interest income from tax-exempt investments.
+We recognize interest and penalties related to unrecognized tax benefits in the provision (benefit) for income taxes.

-The following table sets forth our condensed consolidated statements of income data as a percentage of revenues for the periods indicated:
+The following table sets forth our Condensed Consolidated Statements of Income data as a percentage of revenues for the periods indicated: